yaodan-zhang/sparse-predictive-tensor/README.md

 We observed a 75th quantile variance of 97.77, a maximum variance of 185.79.
 Therefore, it is reasonable to deduce that some markets are much more variable than the others.

+### 3. If there exists a dominant market influencing other markets
-For our third question, we examined the impact of a particular market on all other markets.
+We examined the impact of a particular market on all other markets.
 For each market, we identified the crop traded most frequently and calculated its weighted price across all other markets.
 Subsequently, we conducted a correlation analysis between the price of this market's crop (shifted one day ahead) and the weighted crop price of all other markets, determining if this market exerted influence on others.
-Analysis was conducted using intersected transaction dates and implemented in `InfluentialMarket ()` in `part1.py`.
+Analysis was conducted using intersected transaction dates and implemented in `InfluentialMarket ()` in `explore_data.py`.

-The maximum correlation achieved through this method was 0.51, attributed to mandi 22.
-However, upon examining the correlation table between mandi 22 and other mandis for crop 6's price, we observed that only data from the years 2017 and 2018 were utilized, indicating a limited temporal correlation strength.
-We also analyzed a correlation table for mandi 3 and other mandis regarding crop 2's price:
+The maximum correlation achieved through this method was 0.51, attributed to market ID 22.
+However, upon examining the correlation table between market 22 and other market for crop 6's price, we observed that only data from the years 2017 and 2018 were utilized, indicating a limited temporal correlation strength.
+We also analyzed a correlation table for market 3 and other markets regarding crop 2's price:

 ```
 The price correlation table over crop 2 between market 3 and other markets is